gameserverapp/Platform/Documentation/docs/getting_started/dediconnect/installation.md

 ### 4. Ready!

-You're all set!
-Start using your machine right away.
+Once the installation has finished you can start using your machine.

 [Install game servers and services >](/dashboard/machines/install_game-server_service#how-to-install-game-server)